monome/docs/norns/study-1.md

 - navigate web browser to http://norns.local (or type in IP address if this fails)
 - you're looking at [_maiden_](../maiden), the editor
 - create a new folder in the `code` directory: click on the `code` directory and then click the folder icon with the plus symbol to create a new folder
-  - name your new folder
+  - name your new folder something meaningful, like `my_studies` (only use alphanumeric, underscore and hyphen characters when naming)
 - create a new file in the folder you created: locate and click on the folder and then click the + icon in the scripts toolbar
 - rename the file: select the newly-created `untitled.lua` file, then click the pencil icon in the scripts toolbar
-  - after naming it, select the file again to load it into the editor
+  - after naming it something meaningful to you (only use alphanumeric, underscore and hyphen characters when naming), select the file again to load it into the editor

 The file is blank.
 Full of possibilities.
 Type the text below into the editor: